 The last DKIM-related rate is the rate of unsigned e-mails (and yes, there are still some).
 These are emails that have no DKIM signature.

-We have a slight increase in December but we're still far from the 2020 average (0.9%), we're not going to be picky and work to improve that 🙂
+We have a slight increase in December but we are still far from the average of 2020 (0.9%), we will not be difficult and work to improve that :)

 Distribution of non-compliant & non-authenticated emails